Brides of Cedar Falls #7:

 Bea Hazelwood watched the pale green-and-white striped hot air balloon ascend over the grassy pasture with its gently rolling knolls.
 Her throat constricted with envy.
 Talk about a match made in Heaven!

 If only I had the courage to live my best life as freely as she does!
 Sadly, Bea had never dared to do such things.
-Her mother was too much of a stickler for rules and such, determined to turn her only daughter into a perfect lady.
-And eventually the perfect bride.
-As a result, Bea had always contented herself with living vicariously through the adventures in the books on her shelves.
+Her parents had always been sticklers for rules and propriety, determined to turn their only daughter into a perfect lady…and eventually the perfect bride.
+Unfortunately, their idea of a perfect match for her differed greatly from anything she’d ever envisioned.

-As she shaded a hand over her eyes to continue watching the wedding ceremony, a sense of longing swept through her.
-Her twenty-first birthday was fast approaching.
-Already, the biggest gossips in town were whispering about how fast she was skidding toward spinsterhood.
+Bea blinked back tears as she shaded a hand over her eyes to continue watching the wedding ceremony.
+A sense of longing swept through her.
+Her twenty-first birthday was fast approaching, and the biggest gossips in town were whispering about how fast she was skidding toward spinsterhood.

 Please, Lord, don’t let it come to that.
-She sent up a silent plea that her many years of learning the arts of painting watercolors, playing the pianoforte, and embroidering intricate designs would not fail to grace the rooms and halls of her own home someday.
+She sent up a silent plea that her many years of painting watercolors, playing the pianoforte, and embroidering intricate designs would not fail to grace the rooms of her own home someday.
+A farmhouse, a cottage, a hut, any place was better than spending the rest of her life alone!

-But that was something she could fret about later.
-Today was supposed to be a happy day for her friends.
-She didn’t want to spoil it by being the only thundercloud in the crowd of friends and family gathered outside beneath the hot air balloon.
-She forced her attention back to the present, which wasn’t difficult since the man of her dreams was in attendance — Griffin Jameson.
+It was something she would get back to tomorrow, though.
+Today wasn't about her.
+It was about Bert and Kane.
+She didn’t want to spoil it for them by being the only thundercloud in the crowd of friends and family gathered outside beneath the hot air balloon.
+She forced her attention back to the present, which wasn’t difficult since the man of her dreams was in attendance — the one and only Griffin Jameson.
+A man who’d once been her childhood friend.
+A man who refused to look her directly in the eye these days.

-Saying his name inside her head was almost enough to make her sigh aloud.
+Saying his name inside her head was almost enough to make her dissolve into weeping.
 However, she didn’t want to explain herself to her austere mother standing on her right or her dignified father standing on her left.
 It took some effort, but she managed to hold in the wistful sound.

 Griff was serving as his brother’s best man, of course.
 If Bea’s eyes had been twin candles, they would’ve surely ignited the dark fabric of his suit jacket the way she was staring a hole through his deliciously broad shoulders.

-She figured the elegant, coal-colored suit and dove gray dress shirt he was wearing was new, since she’d never seen them before.
-He’d paired them with a black leather Stetson and black boots, two wardrobe accessories her favorite rancher never left home without.
+She focused on Griff, instead.
+How handsome he looked in his elegant, coal-colored suit and dove gray dress shirt.
+They looked new, and why not?
+He could certainly afford new clothing these days.
+He’d paired the suit with a black leather Stetson and black boots.
+They were two accessories her favorite rancher would likely never leave home without, no matter how much money continued to flow into his bank account.
 His blonde hair waved out from beneath his Stetson, brushing against his collar and making her long to thread her fingers through the silky waves.
+Sadly, his hair wasn’t hers to straighten and never would be.

-Like her, he was standing on the ground, which actually surprised her.
+Like her, he was standing on the ground below the hot air balloon, which actually surprised her.
 The Jameson brothers were like two peas in a pod.
 A person rarely saw one without the other.
-She would’ve been less surprised to see him up in the hot air balloon with the happy couple.
+She would’ve been less surprised to see him up in the balloon with the happy couple.
 However, it had been a tight squeeze to get three people in the basket.
 There simply hadn’t been enough room for a fourth person.

 It felt like an eternity before the balloon started its descent.
-Bea didn’t realize how tightly she’d been clasping her hands in front of her new pink frock until the basket finally bumped to the ground.
+Bea didn’t realize how tightly she’d been clasping her hands in front of the new pink frock her parents could barely afford until the basket finally bumped to the ground.
 Only then did it dawn on her how clammy her palms were.
 Her knees felt a little shaky, too.

 Her palms grew even clammier at the realization that Griff was looking her way at long last.
-Her gaze roved his wholesome, tanned features.
+She helplessly returned his gaze, drinking in his wholesome, tanned features.
 She’d always admired the strong line of his jaw and his squared-off chin.
 She especially adored the tiny cleft in his left cheek when he smiled.
-Then, wonder of wonders, he lifted a hand and waved at her.
-Actually waved!
+Then, wonder of wonders, nodded at her.
+Actually acknowledged her!

-Then something awful happened — something so horrid that sleep would surely elude her for days to come.
-A raven-haired creature swept around Bea from somewhere behind where she and her parents were standing, waving her hand with such energy it was a wonder her fingers didn’t fall off.
+Then something awful happened — something so horrid that sleep would elude her for days to come.
+A raven-haired creature swept through the crowd from somewhere behind where she and her parents were standing.
+The woman was waving her hand with such energy it was a wonder her fingers didn’t fall off.

-The woman was as slender as a broomstick, wearing a ruffled gown in the exact shade of pink as Bea’s new gown.
-Its hem was an inch or two shorter than Bea’s hem, showing a good bit more of her ankles.
+She was as slender as a broomstick, wearing a ruffled gown in the exact shade of pink as Bea’s new gown.
+Its hem was a good inch shorter than Bea’s hem, however, allowing a glimpse of her ankles.

 Her mother’s indignant gasp told her that the color of the woman’s gown, as well as her well-turned ankles, hadn’t gone unnoticed.
 No doubt Bea was going to catch an earful about it later.

-She might as well have staked her claim by building a fence around the two of them.
+She might as well have staked her claim on him by building a fence around him.
 Her meaning was undeniable.
-She and Griff Jameson were courting.
+She was the woman Griff Jameson was courting.

-Bea found herself struggling to swallow past the lump in her throat, struggling to see through the mist sweeping her vision…struggling to breathe, for that matter!
+Bea struggled to swallow past the lump in her throat.
+It was next to impossible to see past the mist covering her eyes…or to continue breathing, for that matter!

 Oh, this was bad!
 Very, very bad!

-She could feel the prickle of sensation the woman’s actions were sending across the crowd.
-Through her clouded vision, she could only dimly see the number of hands that flew to the mouths of a certain bevy of women.
-Her heart sank at the realization that Griff’s name would soon be paired with the strange woman clinging like poison ivy to his arm.
+She could feel the wave of sensation the woman’s actions were sending across the crowd.
+Through her clouded vision, she could only dimly see the number of hands that flew to the mouths of the most mischievous gossips in town.
+Her heart sank at the realization that Griff’s name would soon be paired with that of the woman clinging like poison ivy to his arm.
 She must be new in town.
 Bea had never before laid eyes on her.

-What made her heart ache most of all was that the man she was so desperately in love with was making no move to shrug off the woman’s hands.
-It could only mean one thing.
-He was truly courting the baggage.
+What made her heart ache most of all was that the man she was so desperately in love with was making no move to shrug off the woman’s hands, lending credence to her biggest fears.
+He was truly courting someone.

-Bea squeezed her eyelids shut for a moment to gather her shattered emotions.
+Bea had always known this day would come, but it didn’t make it any easier to bear now that it was here.
+She squeezed her eyelids shut to gather her shattered emotions.
 Her mother had raised her to be proper and resourceful.
-She possessed too much backbone to dissolve in public, but she was mighty close to doing so.
+She possessed too much backbone to fall apart in public, though she was mighty close to doing so.
 Fortunately, no one needed to know just how close.

 No, indeed.
-A proper and resourceful woman like her mother’s daughter didn’t come unraveled at the first sign of trouble.
+A proper and resourceful woman like Bea Hazelwood, the chairwoman of The Christmas Book Club, didn’t come unraveled at the first sign of trouble.
 What she needed to do was come up with a plan.
+A plan that would prove to the world that she could handle the sight of her would-be groom from the past with the grace and decorum of a true lady.

-By the time she reopened her eyes, they were nearly dry.
-Until she caught sight of Griff and his new lady love again, which brought a fresh sheen of tears rushing to her eyes.
+By the time she opened her eyes, they were dry.
+Until she caught sight of Griff and his new lady love again, which brought on a fresh prickle of tears.

 This will never do!

-She blinked rapidly as she scanned the people gathered around her and quickly found who she was looking for — Tessa Kingsley, the founder of the town’s all-new Christmas Book Club.
-The juiciest gossipmongers in Cedar Falls hadn’t been kind to Tessa, labeling her heartless and shallow for bowing to her goldminer grandfather’s demands.
-She’d subsequently turned down an offer of marriage from one of the nicest cowboys in town.
+She blinked rapidly as she scanned the people gathered around her and quickly found who she was looking for — Tessa Kingsley, the co-founder of the town’s all-new Christmas Book Club.
+The gossip mill hadn’t been any kinder to her than it had been to Bea.
+She didn’t know the woman’s whole story yet, only that she’d almost been forced into a loveless marriage by an unscrupulous guardian who was now deceased.

-Life was so unfair sometimes, especially for women, but sometimes it wasn’t.
-After escaping disaster in the nick of time, Tessa had immediately formed the Christmas Book Club, where members could join its hallowed roster by special invitation only.
+Life was so unfair sometimes, especially to women, but sometimes it wasn’t.
+After escaping a disaster union in the nick of time, Tessa hadn’t hesitated to help form the Christmas Book Club, where members could join its hallowed roster by special invitation only.

 The best part about Bea’s membership in the Christmas Book Club, however, wasn’t her growing friendship with the strong-minded Tessa Kingsley or the other members.
 It also had nothing to do with the lovely parlor they were privileged to congregate in.
-The best part was their top-secret mission — to unite each of them with their one true love.
+The best part was their top-secret mission to unite each member with their one true love.

-Most unfortunately, Bea’s one true love appeared ready to declare his feelings to a different woman entirely.
+Most unfortunately, Bea’s one true love appeared ready to declare his feelings to a different woman altogether.
 The wrong woman.
 She added a few extra “wrongs” inside her head for good measure.

 No. I want more than that.

-She lifted her chin in determination, vowing on the spot not to settle for drawing his attention away from the woman at his side.
-After today, Bea feared she would never again be content to be merely friends with him.
-She wanted his heart and hand.
-She wanted his last name.
+She lifted her chin in determination, vowing on the spot not to settle for drawing his attention away from the wrong woman currently clinging to his arm.
+She was never going to be content watching him wed another woman — no matter who it was!
+She wanted his good opinion back.
+Desperately.
+And his heart.
+And his last name.
 She wanted it all!

-You’re going to choose me in the end, Mr. Griff Jameson.
+You’re simply going to have to choose me again, Griff Jameson.
+It was the only solution to the horrid muddle they were swimming in.
 She lifted her chin a notch higher.
-I’m your perfect match, even though you can’t see it yet.
-But you will.
+I’m your perfect match, even though I failed to see it the first time you pointed it out.

-She clenched and unclenched her fingers, mentally preparing for battle.
+She clenched and unclenched her fingers, mentally preparing to fight for the heart of the man she’d never stopped loving.

 Find out what Bea and her spirited new friends in the Christmas Book Club have up their lovely sleeves to coax Griff’s bachelor heart to the altar in